Do you own any Parlor guitars, and you want to restring? Or you just want to get strings because of some other reasons?

 No matter how good a guitar sound is, your taste in sound and what you desire matters a lot.
 And it can also influence the kind of strings that you choose, which is very fine.

-Of course, the kind of guitar you are planning on getting a guitar string for can determine what kind of guitar strings you get.
+The specific kind of guitar you are using can determine what kind of strings you should use on them.

 How to Restring your Parlor Guitar